Membership

 Candidate Members:

+Elected Candidate members shall have all rights and privileges with regard to participation in Society activities and meetings.
+Candidate members in independent practice shall be eligible to serve as a committee member but not on the Executive Committee or as a committee chair.
+Candidate members may only serve one term and must advance to active membership to serve on a second committee or a second term.
 A physician shall be eligible to apply for membership as a Candidate Member if he or she holds a degree of Doctor of Medicine, or equivalent, maintains a valid and unrestricted license to practice medicine, and is enrolled in or has completed a Society-recognized orthopaedic oncology fellowship.
-Candidate Membership shall not extend longer than 7 years.
+Candidate Membership shall not extend longer than five years.

 Emeritus Members: